You are here: Home > Social Welfare > Social welfare payments > Supplementary Welfare Schemes > Diet and heating supplements

 • Have a specified medical condition

-• Satisfy a means test.
+• Pass a means test

 To get a diet supplement, a hospital consultant or a hospital registrar must certify: